United Way Resource Fair returns

 Hortencia Sanchez, a social worker with EA Family Services, said a previous arrest doesn’t necessarily eliminate someone from becoming a parent.

-“We’re making sure the children are going to be safe,” she said.
+“We’re making sure the children are going to be safe,” Sanchez said.

 A short walk from the foster parent booth was another vital resource to the community -- The Yuba-Sutter Legal Center for seniors.